Seattle U Law's Master of Legal Studies degree can prepare you to tackle a range of on-the-job challenges

 After she graduates, Akers will transition into a data privacy and security manager role.
 But her long-term goal is to become a chief privacy officer, and she knows her graduate law degree will be instrumental on this path.
 “The issue of privacy is foundational to how companies conduct business.
 And they need professionals who have a solid understanding of the regulatory landscape to help them make the best decisions,” she says.

 A legal education can help professionals in a variety of fields.
 In addition to the Innovation and Technology track that Akers is pursuing, the MLS program offers tracks in Health Law; Business Development; Tribal Law; and General Studies.
-To learn more, including how to enroll, visit the Graduate Law Programs website.
+To learn more, including how to enroll, visit Master of Legal Studies.